 Are you losing employees just as fast as you’re hiring them?
-If so, the first step is to figure out why people are leaving their jobs and then take action to improve retention rates.
+If so, the first step is to figure out why people are leaving their jobs and then take action to improve turnover.
+Here are some of the best employee retention ideas to get you started:

 A BambooHR study of 1,005 U.S. employees aged 24 and older found that the top three reasons people quit their jobs were because: